juancbdm/devops_challenge/README.md

 - It will count the quality of 'Dockerfile', 'docker-compose.yml'
 - Extra points if you use terraform and are in good practice
 - Extra points if you use ansible and are well structured

+# Solution

+- Fix postgres connection on api/app.js
+- Add dotenv library across the code
+- Dockerize both api and frontend
+- Create a docker-compose file
+- Terraform AWS(with output for ansible) and GCP
+- Ansible make all configurations necessary to deploy the application
+- Simple Makefile